isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-brick/index.md

 ---
 Whether it's
 concrete walls [paint](https://pestpolicy.com/best-paint-for-concrete-walls-in-basement/)
-,�acrylic, or latex paint, proper procedure, and thinning chemicals should be used to attain excellent paint removal from Brick.
+,acrylic, or latex paint, proper procedure, and thinning chemicals should be used to attain excellent paint removal from Brick.

 *On how to remove paint from brick; use either Trisodium phosphate (TSP), paint stripper/thinner, soda blasting method, paint scraper and thinner, or by use of power washer.*
-*Besides, you can opt to use an absorbent paint stripper, sandblaster or paint grinder, pressure washer, or you consider a� stripping chemical. *
+*Besides, you can opt to use an absorbent paint stripper, sandblaster or paint grinder, pressure washer, or you consider a stripping chemical. *
-*Each paint removal method has a certain administration procedure (in this article), you must stick to details and instructions given or otherwise advised by the manufacturer.�*
+*Each paint removal method has a certain administration procedure (in this article), you must stick to details and instructions given or otherwise advised by the manufacturer.*
 > See Also:
 > Paint Stripper for Concrete
 ## Details: How to Remove Paint from Brick
-*Putting on protective gear is crucial for your own safety purposes while adhering to precautions given helps avert problems or disasters that may occur during the paint removal process.�*
+*Putting on protective gear is crucial for your own safety purposes while adhering to precautions given helps avert problems or disasters that may occur during the paint removal process.*
 ### Method 1: Using Trisodium phosphate (TSP)
 Trisodium phosphate acts by breaking the paint layer into a thick viscous fluid, which is more comfortable to scoop from the surface with a paint scraper.
 **Materials and Tools Required**